 We offer a wide variety of options for your project.
-Please fill out this short project questionnaire with what you need and we’ll get back to you quickly with an accurate estimate for your job!
+Please contact us with what you need and we’ll get back to you quickly with an accurate estimate for your job.

 After your have confirmed your estimate, you’ll need to send us your audio saved as two uncompressed .WAV files (“Side A” and “Side B”), in order to start your order.
 Please include a track listing document, complete with times to serve as a reference for lacquer cutting.
 You can upload files via WeTransfer with info[a]smashedplastic.com as the recipient.

 Yes, you can start your order with us and supply any of the pieces that you already have.
 We offer full assembly & packaging services using any of the pieces that you supply.

 We require 50% of your order up-front, in order to cut lacquers, create stampers, and start printing your inner labels, jackets etc. The remaining 50% is due on approval of the test pressing in order to complete your full order.

 Please let us know the details of your stampers, including where and when they were produced, and we can confirm what is needed for our press.

 The maximum audio time that we recommend for a 12” LP cut at 33 1/3 RPM is 25 minutes per side.
 We recommend shooting for around 20 minutes per side in order to create the best sounding cut.
 If you are interested in a 45 RPM LP, the maximum audio per side is 15 minutes – we recommend shooting for 10-12 minutes per side for the highest quality sound reproduction.

 The maximum time for a 7″ cut at 33 1/3 RPM is 7 minutes per side.
 At 45 RPM, the maximum is 5 minutes per side.